-As previous guest on the podcast, Ben Buxton said, there is real importance to imagery, it draws in the viewer and should dazzle and seduce.
+As a previous guest on the podcast, Ben Buxton said, there is real importance to imagery, it draws in the viewer and should dazzle and seduce.

-How digital renders help sell real estate
+How digital 3D visuals help sell real estate

 Digital images or renders are such a critical part of selling off the plan, as they are often the first contact potential buyers have with your project or product, and it must move them to take action, which is most likely to contact the agent.